Edited July 3rd 2017

 So first up, after doing a wee bit of research, I found this video by The Psychedelic Cherry about hand-painting your own pedals.

 A great place to start, it also introduced me to posca pens.

 Posca pens look like markers, but they use acrylic paint instead of ink.
 I’m much better with a pen than I am with a brush so I bought a box straight away.
 I got a box of 15 fine point (PC-3M) pens from Amazon for about $23.
 I later got a big chunky black pen (PC-8K), and a set of extra fine (PC-1M).
 They’re perfect for me, I couldn’t be happier that such things exist.

-The first thing I tried painting was the Skinny Gett.
-I’d already de-housed it to swap some components anyway (see next blog post on desoldering).
+The first thing I tried painting was the a personal project called the Skinny Gett.
+I’d already de-housed it to swap out some components anyway.
 This pedal isn’t for sale so it wouldn’t matter what happened.

 I gave the pedal a quick coat with this stuff (It’s about $8 on Amazon).